Perceptual Quality Assessment of Virtual Reality Videos in the Wild: Subjective Quality Assessment of VR Videos in the Wild

-With the built-in eye-tracking system, we are able to gather both HM and EM data.
-The HM of a subject is in the form of a sequence of three Euler angles $[\texttt{pitch},\texttt{yaw}, \texttt{roll}]$.
+\textit{2) Human Viewing Scanpaths:} With the built-in eye-tracking system, we are able to gather both HM and EM data.
+The HM data for a subject is recorded in the form of a sequence of three Euler angles $[\texttt{pitch},\texttt{yaw}, \texttt{roll}]$.
 Pitching up/down the head gives a positive/negative $\texttt{pitch}$ value, in the range of $[-90\degree, 90\degree]$; rotating the head to the left/right evokes a positive/negative $\texttt{yaw}$ value, in the range of $[-180\degree, 180\degree]$; tilting the head to the left/right results in a positive/negative $\texttt{roll}$ value.
-For current VR HMDs, only $\texttt{pitch}$ and $\texttt{yaw}$ values matter, corresponding to the center latitude and longitude coordinates of the extracted viewport.
-Similarly, the EM of a subject is in the direct form of a $[\texttt{latitude}, \texttt{longitude}]$ sequence, representing the positions at which the eye is looking.
-The sampling rate of HM and EM is $2\times$ fps, with a maximum frequency of $90$ Hz constrained by the HMD.
-Compared to HM, EM is relatively noisier due to two different behavioral modes in alternation: attention and re-orientation~\cite{Sitzmann2018Saliency_in_VR}.
-Thus, we define the scanpath of a user as the $[\texttt{pitch}, \texttt{yaw}]$ sequence from HM.
+In the context of current VR HMDs, only the $\texttt{pitch}$ and $\texttt{yaw}$ values are relevant, corresponding to the center latitude and longitude coordinates of the extracted viewport.
+Similarly, the EM data for a subject is directly captured in the form of a sequence of $[\texttt{longitude}, \texttt{latitude}]$, representing the positions at which the eye is looking.
+The sampling rate for both HM and EM data is $2\times$ fps, with a maximum frequency of $90$ Hz constrained by the HMD.
+Compared to HM data, EM data tend to be noisier due to the alternating behavioral modes of attention and re-orientation~\cite{Sitzmann2018Saliency_in_VR}.
+Thus, we define the scanpath of a user as the sequence of $[\texttt{pitch}, \texttt{yaw}]$ derived from the HM data.